-Opera browser was among the first few browsers to have a speed dial feature for quickly accessing most visited websites from the new tab.
+Opera browser was among the first few browsers to have a speed dial feature for quickly accessing the most visited websites from the new tab.

 Opera still offers several interesting features such as a free VPN, ad-blocker, social media messengers in the sidebar, battery saver, grouping tabs in workspaces etc.

 Personally, I do not use Opera.
 It is not open source.
 Its so-called free-VPN is not that good (it’s hardly even a VPN).
 After its acquisition by a Chinese group, transparency took another hit.
-It collects a vast amount of data, same as Alibaba’s UC Browser.
+It collects a vast amount of data, the same as Alibaba’s UC Browser.